worlddynamics/WorldDynamics.jl/docs/src/tutorial.md

 ## Implementing a new model

-In this final section of the tutorial, we show how we can integrate a new model into the `WorldDynamics` framework.
+In this final section of the tutorial, we show how we can implement a new model using the `WorldDynamics` framework.
 To this aim we refer to the third chapter of the book *System Dynamics Modeling with R* (2016), by Jim Duggan.
 In this chapter, whose title is *Modeling Limits to Growth*, the author introduces the reader to system dynamics models of limits to growth through three models of increasing complexity.
-Here, we will integrate in `WorldDynamics` the third model, in which a growing stock consumes its carrying capacity (this dynamic leads to growth followed by rapid decline).
+Here, we will implement the third model, in which a growing stock consumes its carrying capacity (this dynamic leads to growth followed by rapid decline).
 In this case we have only one system, called `NonRenewableStock`, which contains only one subsystem (that is, one ODE system).
 The coding of this system consists of four Julia source files, that is, `subsystems.jl`, `initialisations.jl`, `parameters.jl`, and `tables.jl` (we assume that these files will be included in the directory `nonrenewablestock` contained in the directory `Duggan`).
 The first source file will contain the variable and parameter declarations, and the function specifying the ODE system corresponding to the subsystem.
 The second and third source files will contain the initial values of the variables and the values of the parameters, respectively.
 Finally, the fourth source file will contain the tables and the ranges used to interpolate a non-linear function through a collection of linear segments.

 ### Coding the parameters